From preserving objects to exhibitions: Pursuing a career in museology

 Following this, she worked at the National Museum in the capital for nearly two years before enrolling at Delhi University where she is currently pursuing her PhD.

+She’s also heading the Department of Archives and Museology at the Asiatic Society for Social Science Research.

-Working at a museum is a mix of research, cataloging, and teamwork, Malik said.
+Working in a museum is a mix of research, cataloging, and teamwork, Malik said.

 “It’s teamwork.
 We would divide our responsibilities.
 Someone will do the research, others would be involved in making labels, listing, photography, digitisation and maintaining records,” she added.

-Being a museologist also gives one an opportunity to do fieldwork.
-Malik’s work allowed her to travel to study objects at museums across India including the country’s oldest one- the Indian Museum in Kolkata.
+Being a museologist also gives one an opportunity to do field work.
+Malik’s work allowed her to travel and study objects at museums across India including the country’s oldest- the Indian Museum in Kolkata.

 Telling the story of India’s partition